wiemerm/actions-testing/README.md

 # ActionTesting
-Repository to test out Github actions and building out CI/CD pipelines. sdf
+Repository to test out Github actions and building out CI/CD pipelines.
+I think the publish thing requires a commit to trunk

 Fly, me, to, the, Danger zone [link](www.google.com){:target="_blank"}